-The rape and murder of Kitty Genovese is currently taught as a lesson for corporate governance and business ethics at every single MBA program in America: You have the responsibility to act, regardless of the size of your institution or group, regardless of whether you work in an office, a hospital or a restaurant.
+The rape and murder of Kitty Genovese - however accurate - is currently taught as a lesson for corporate governance and business ethics at every single MBA program in America: You have the responsibility to act, regardless of the size of your institution or group, regardless of whether you work in an office, a hospital or a restaurant.

 This is a lesson taught in social science classes too.
 It's taught at Penn State.